 An Initial Rule 16 Scheduling Conference is scheduled within 30 days of the filing of a responsive pleading.
-At least 21 days prior to the initial conference, the parties must conduct a Rule 26(f) conference to consider the nature and basis of their claims and defenses and the possibilities for a prompt settlement or resolution of the case, and to make arrangements for the disclosures required by Rule 26(f).
+At least 21 days prior to the initial conference, the parties must conduct a Rule 26(f) conference to consider the nature and basis of their claims and defenses and the possibilities for a prompt settlement or resolution of the case, and to make arrangements for the disclosures required by Rule 26(a)(1).

-At least 14 days prior to the initial conference, the parties must file a Rule 26(f) Report.
-At least 7 days prior to the initial conference, counsel and unrepresented parties are jointly responsible for filing a proposed Initial Scheduling Order (see Exhibit "A").
+At least 7 days prior to the initial conference, the parties must file a Rule 26(f) Report as well as a proposed Initial Scheduling Order (see Exhibit "A").

 Chief trial counsel are required to attend this conference and shall obtain full settlement authority prior to the conference unless Judge Gibson grants permission to participate by telephone.
 All parties shall be available by telephone.

 Shortly after the initial conference, an Initial Scheduling Order will be issued after discussion with lead trial counsel as to the length of time necessary for discovery, handling of expert witnesses, and other matters.
 In addition, settlement and ADR options will be discussed in depth.
 The Court may ask the parties to agree to submit the case to final and binding arbitration or trial before a United States Magistrate Judge.